syrianarchive/syrianarchive-investigations/investigations/hass.md

 - Hospital: Nabed Al Hayat Hospital supported by Syria for Humanitarian and Development (SRD)
 - Beneficiaries: ~6000 people a month (as per medical staff of the hospital)
 - Date: 5 May 2019
-- Time: 14:42 Damascus Time
+- Time: ~ 14:42 - 16:15 Damascus Time
 - Casualties: Not reported
 - Injured: Not reported
-- Attacks: Airstrike
+- Attacks: Four - Five Airstrike
 - Munitions identified: Two munitions can be identified in the video published by Orient News
 - Potentially responsible: Russian or Syrian Airforce